R1chi33333/Virtual-Agents/Experiment/Research_Proposal.md

 We have two Identity Continuity conditions：

-- **Identity-Continuous Condition: Participants interact with virtual agents maintaining consistent identity cues (same name, voice, thematic color) across all four VR scenarios (Embodied Human, Animal Companion, Object-Based AI, Voice-Only).**
+- **Identity-Continuous Condition: Participants interact with virtual agents maintaining consistent identity cues across all four VR scenarios (Embodied Agent, Animal Companion, Object-Based Agent, Voice-Only Agent).**
-- **Identity-Discontinuous Condition: Participants interact with agents that exhibit distinct identity cues (unique names, voices, colors) in each of the four VR scenarios.**
+- **Identity-Discontinuous Condition: Participants interact with agents that exhibit distinct identity cues in each of the four VR scenarios.**

 **Agent Forms (Scenes)**: Each scene has a different agent embodiment to test multi-form identity.
 The four scenes (used in both conditions) are:
 - **Escape Room — Embodied Agent**
   You stand in a locked puzzle chamber.
 A humanoid companion shares the space, pointing out clues, offering verbal hints, and reacting to your progress.
 With VR hands you grab, rotate, and combine objects until the exit door unlocks.

-- **The World Beyond — Animal Agent**
+- **The World Beyond — Animal Companion**
   A mixed-reality creature named Oppy follows you around your real room.
 Using a magic flashlight, you reveal glowing orbs behind virtual “portals,” toss them to Oppy, and guide it with simple gestures or voice commands as it responds playfully.

 - **Phanto — Object-Based Agent (Talking Gun)**